RunMyProject/MyVaccine.com.Flask/README.md

 # MyVaccine.com.Flask
-My Vaccine is a fast ticket booking system for vaccinations against current new Viruses and their Mutations.
+MyVaccine is a fast ticket booking system for vaccinations against current new Viruses and their Mutations.